arvdsar/alexblog/content/posts/rsync-backup-synology-remote-raspberry-pi.md

 ---
-title: "Rsync backup Synology to Raspberry Pi"
+title: Rsync backup Synology to Raspberry Pi
-date: "2013-10-29"
+date: 2013-10-29
 categories:
-  - "lifehacking-2"
+  - lifehacking-2
-  - "tech"
+  - tech
 tags:
-  - "computer"
-  - "internet"
-  - "lifehacking"
-  - "linux"
-  - "raspberry-pi"
-  - "rsync"
+  - synology
-  - "synology"
+  - backup
-coverImage: "RPI-B.jpg"
+coverImage: RPI-B.jpg
 ---

 I've been using the  Strato Hidrive service for a couple of years now to make a remote backup of my local Synology NAS.
 This is done using Rsync that is available on the Synology and with Hidrive.